Graduate Program Head | Suat Irmak |

 Doctor of Philosophy (Ph.D.)

 The program requirement for acceptance to graduate study toward a Ph.D. degree in Agricultural and Biological Engineering is an M.S. degree with research thesis in an engineering or science discipline with a B.S. degree from an engineering program.
 Outstanding students interested in direct admission from a B.S. engineering program to the Ph.D.
 Program should contact the Graduate Program Coordinator.
-Direct admission will be based on critical evaluation of the student’s potential to conduct publishable research, academic record, results of standardized tests, statement of purpose, and reference letters.
+Direct admission will be based on critical evaluation of the student’s potential to conduct publishable research, academic record, statement of purpose, and reference letters.
 Students who apply directly to the Ph.D. program but are not qualified will be considered for admission into the M.S. program.

 A student with an undergraduate degree in a non-engineering field can be admitted to the Ph.D. program on a provisional basis, pending the completion of a number of additional credits to be specified on an individual basis.
 These additional credits will not count towards the Ph.D. degree requirements.
+The provisional status continues until completion of the engineering undergraduate requirements in mathematics, physics, engineering sciences and any additional required 400-level Biological Engineering courses.
+Upon completion of these preparatory courses with a minimum grade-point average of 3.0, the student will be admitted to the graduate program.

 Degree Requirements